azeezabidoye/trial-celo-composer/readMe.md

 - Install Celo composer CLI
 - Setup a new dApp
 - Develop new project
-- Setup and configure Metamask
+- Setup and configure Metamask (optional)
 - Fund your testnet wallet
 - Develop the Smart contract
 - Deploy Smart contract